Chi-SquareX/Healthcare_NLP_application/README.md

    - **Drug Identification**:

-     After extracting text from images, the project processes the text to identify drug names.
+     After extracting text from images, the script processes the text to identify drug names.
 It concatenates the extracted strings and uses Google Gemini to generate responses related to the identified drugs.

    - **Generative AI**: